Azure/azure-sdk/releases/2020-05/js.md

 ### Event Hubs

-- Updated `EventHubProducerClient.sendBatch()` to allow sending an array of events
+- Updated `EventHubProducerClient.sendBatch()` to allow sending an array of events.
-- Improved performance of `EventDataBatch.tryAdd()` method
+- Improved performance of `EventDataBatch.tryAdd()` method.

 ### Azure Identity